fbpx

 Described as a "scintillating player" (Opera Wire) whose "...pianism was a wonder," (Opera Canada), pianist and coach Tina Chang is currently on the music staff at Vancouver Opera, and recently at Wexford Festival Opera in Ireland.
 Based in Vancouver, she has been involved with various arts organizations, including Arts Club Theatre, Chor Leoni, Sound the Alarm Music Theatre, City Opera, and Against the Grain Theatre.
 She holds her own private studio, and has held adjunct positions at University of British Columbia and Dalhousie University.
 Find out more about Tina at www.TinaChangPiano.ca.

-• Cameron Wilson, violin
+• Cameron Wilson, Violin

 • Keith Sinclair, guitar